 In asylum cases relating to applicants originating from a safe country of origin, the Federal Government may issue a decree ordering that the suspensive effect of an appeal against a negative decision must not be withdrawn; which is binding both for the BFA and the Courts.
 The examination of the list of safe countries of origin by the Ministry of Interior is also based on previous COI reports produced the (former) Federal Asylum Agency.

 Further states are defined as safe countries of origin by Governmental order (Herkunftsstaaten-Verordnung, HStV).
-As per the version, amended on 1 July 2019 these are:
+As of February 2022, the list was last amended on 1 July 2019 and included following states:

 - The Republic of North Macedonia;